northeastern-rc/rc-public-documentation/docs/source/best-practices/index.md

 clusterusage
 ```

 Utilizing High-Performance Computing (HPC) resources effectively requires adherence to best practices.
-In this section, you will find essential guidance for managing your home directory storage, checkpointing jobs, and cluster usage.
+In this section, you will find essential guidance for managing your directory storage, checkpointing jobs, and cluster usage.

 ::::{grid} 1 2 2 3
 :gutter: 1 1 1 2